drts01/presentation--ci-cd-101/slides/020-static-site-generator.md

 A popular simple, blog-aware, static site generator.

 <aside class="notes">
+* We will be using Jekyll.
-It's like a file-based CMS.
+* It's like a file-based CMS.

 </aside>
 </section>